 Triglyceride level greater than 200

 Total CPK level above 30

 Cholesterol to HDL level greater than 5

-A note on dosage: On the Iosol bottle, the Food Supplement Panel gives directions for us that is to meet the recommended daily requirement as stated by the FDA, It further reads Or use as recommended by your Doctor or Health Professional.
+A note on dosage: On the Iosol bottle, the Food Supplement Panel gives directions for us that is to meet the recommended daily requirement (150 mcg.) as stated by the FDA, It further reads Or use as recommended by your Doctor or Health Professional.
 Some patient's just need a few drops to start.
-For some patients a safe typical dosage is ten to fifteen drops a day for ten days to two weeks.
-You can back off to a maintenance dose of one (1.83 mg.) a drop to five drops a day or none at all for period of time.
+For some patients a safe loading dose is a typical dosage of ten to fifteen drops a day for ten days to two weeks.
+You can back off to a maintenance dose of one (1.83 mg.) a drop to five drops a day or none at all for a period of time.
 Then re-check your symptoms with your nutrition health professional for adjustments.

 Do not use sodium or a potassium iodide in the above protocol.
 Those iodides are not water soluble.
-These iodides can cause some patients allergic reactions, heart palpitations, and depress the thyroid. (see below list) Iosol does not do this.
+These iodides can cause some patients allergic reactions, heart palpitations, skin eruptions, stomach distress and depress the thyroid. (see below list) Iosol does not do this.